 It’s true, there is iron in red blood cells — mostly in hemoglobin — but trying to extract that iron from someone’s blood is no simple process.
 And, with a little math, we’ve determined that if you’re somehow able to get the iron out, the number of people you’d need to drain would be way higher than the meme suggests.
 Let’s explore this bloody question.

-The iron in the metalloprotein hemoglobin isn’t in a metallic state, which is great for anyone who has ever encountered a magnet.
+The iron in the metalloprotein hemoglobin isn’t in a metallic state, which is excellent for anyone who has ever encountered a magnet.
 This is why you don’t immediately collapse from a clogged artery when a magnet comes close to your veins.
 Instead, oxygenated hemoglobin is diamagnetic — meaning it repels magnets — at an extremely low level.
 The blood that travels between the heart and the lungs is deoxygenated, however, making it paramagnetic, so that’s the first place any chaotic-evil blacksmith should begin.

-If you could manage to create a machine to pump and deoxygenate large quantities of blood, like a modified, artificial heart, it would then be prepped for a super-magnet to pull the raw iron out of the blood.
-Take the blood that’s been pulled out by a super magnet and set it on fire to burn away any remaining oxygen and hydrogen and, voila, you have something to work with — in theory, anyway.
-Nobody’s tested this, probably because they don’t feel like being labelled a mad scientist.
+If you could manage to create a machine to pump and deoxygenate large quantities of blood, like a modified artificial heart, it would then be ready for a super-magnet to pull the raw iron out of the blood.
+Take the blood that’s been pulled out by a super magnet and set it on fire to burn away any remaining oxygen and hydrogen, and voila, you have something to work with — in theory, anyway.

 What you’d be left with is something similar to iron sand.
-You officially have a workable material for first step in the smelting process.
+You officially have a workable material for the first step in the smelting process.
 But there’s a huge difference between raw materials and iron that’s able to be forged.

 So, you’ll need a total of 4.181 kg of blood-iron sand to get 1 kg of workable iron.
 Now, let’s get back to the math.

 But if you’re going that far, why stop at iron?
 Why not work it into steel, which makes objectively better weapons?
+At this point, you’d already be considered a monster, so let’s keep going!

 To put that in perspective, you’re looking at killing roughly half as many people as the bubonic plague did in 1625 London.